neverfap-deluxe/nfd-api/content/content_practices/VOL-2-BOR--EDIT--P--developing-routine.md

 New things which will help us better adapt to newer and more efficient ways of thinking, without feeling uncomfortable or resistant to change.

-Futhermore, it will simply make practicing and adopting all these new skills much easier in the long-haul, which will also apply to anything else do decide to do in life.
+Futhermore, it will simply make practicing and adopting all these new skills much easier in the long-haul, which also applies to anything else you decide to do in life.

 <!-- {{< hr2 "Context" >}} -->